Musiliu Obanikoro: Senate career

-During the flagging off of OPP (Obanikoro Priority Projects), hundreds of items were given out to his constituents, including motor bikes, milling machines, popcorn machines, sewing machines, assorted farming tools, telephone lines and phones, etc.
+During the OPP (Obanikoro Priority Projects), hundreds of items were given out to his constituents, including motor bikes, milling machines, popcorn machines, sewing machines, assorted farming tools, telephone lines and phones, etc.

 In making education a priority, the Senator established the Senator Obanikoro Leadership and Education Project (SOLEP).
 Under this programme he supplied textbooks, notebooks, forms and scholarship funding.

-He initiated an Urban renewal bill that is designed to give a face-lift to selected cities in Lagos.

-He set aside funds to help children and women who need financial assistance during surgery.
-Dozens of Lagosians have benefited from this fund.

 He is currently in partnership with a US-based NGO (AWHPI) to set up a mammogram centre that will enable women to test for breast cancer for free in Lagos.

-In July 2006, Engineer Funsho Williams, who was seeking to become PDP candidate for the Lagos State governorship election, was murdered.
-Police investigating the case arrested all gubernatorial aspirants of the party including Musiliu Obanikoro, but were all later released for non involvement.
+In July 2006, Funsho Williams, who was seeking to become PDP candidate for the Lagos State governorship election, was murdered.
+Police investigating the case arrested all gubernatorial aspirants of the party including Obanikoro.
+All were later released for non-involvement.